Sponsored by Zebra Technologies

 RFID, drones and automation are all helping the Defense Logistics Agency (DLA) unlock new capabilities in the realm of managing and moving DoD materials.

-The Defense Logistics Agency is strengthening its internal controls and financial practices, while simultaneously tracking inventory more accurately and moving it more efficiently, by implementing new warehouse management systems.
-That includes automated identification technology, as well as barcode and RFID scanning.
-Perry Knight, deputy commander of DLA Distribution, said DLA Distribution is a little more than halfway through fielding these new systems, while Col. Woodje Caldwell, deputy director of DLA’s Disposition Services, said he’d recently completed the implementation.
+The Defense Logistics Agency is strengthening its internal controls and financial practices, while simultaneously tracking inventory more accurately and moving it more efficiently by implementing new warehouse management systems.

-“It really is a state of the art system designed in a modular sort of way, that brings the focus for us, brings the goods to person to eliminate a lot of the inaccuracies in visibility that we had in the past,” Knight said on The Modernized Warehouse.
+“It really is a state of the art system designed in a modular sort of way that brings the focus for us — brings the goods to person — to eliminate a lot of the inaccuracies in visibility that we had in the past,” Knight said on The Modernized Warehouse.

-“So we’ll have a greater, I believe, ability to use those to capture all the pertinent data.
-We’ll know where they are located at,” he said on The Federal Drive with Tom Temin.
-And certainly on any given day or whatever frequency we determine, be able to determine that we have the right quantity that is on record, in our automated record systems.”
+“We’ll have a greater ability to use [RFID] to capture all the pertinent data.
+We’ll know where [our items] are located,” he said on the Federal Drive with Tom Temin.
+And certainly on any given day, or whatever frequency we determine, be able to determine that we have the right quantity that is on record in our automated record systems.”

-How automation helps
+How automation helps with DLA inventory management

 Knight also hopes automation will make it easier for workers to pick and ship items.

-“Let me give you an instance: For our scan guns that we have today, it will tell a worker whether they’re at the right bin face, where that material is stored, either to stow it, to put it away, or to actually pick it for movement or shipment to a DOD or whole of government entity,” he said.
+“Let me give you an instance: For our scan guns that we have today, it will tell a worker whether they’re at the right bin face, where that material is stored, either to stow it, to put it away or to actually pick it for movement or shipment to a DOD or whole-of-government entity,” he said.
 “It really does increase the speed.
 We’ve employed voice technology for a little over two years now.
-Certainly it has helped improve the accuracy; they are at the right place to pick the right item.
+Certainly, it has helped improve the accuracy.
+They are at the right place to pick the right item.
 There’s even a photograph or picture, if you will, of that particular item to ensure that they have it.”

 The next step down this path, which Knight said is being fielded at one facility currently, is the use of robotic arms to improve the efficiency of the picking process.
-In this facility, that robotic arm is capable of removing items from the warehouse’s internal system for moving items around, package them together, and deliver them internally in the warehouse to be shipped externally.
-DLA Distribution is also working on an auto facility with similar automated robotic delivery capabilities.
+The robotic arm is capable of removing items from the warehouse’s internal system for moving items around, packaging them together and delivering them internally in the warehouse to be shipped externally.

-“Folks naturally fall into a rut.
-And they get comfortable with how we do things.
-So as we upgraded and we incorporated WMS right, it’s the whole fear of the unknown.
-And people have embraced it and our workforce has really embraced it and risen to the challenge of incorporating WMS within our processes,” he said.
+But the new WMS is taking hold.
+“Our workforce has really embraced it and risen to the challenge of incorporating WMS within our processes,” he said.
 “They understand the why, and they see the benefit of incorporating WMS as our system.”

 Copyright © 2024 Federal News Network.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.